loopier/ziva/docs/Reference.md

 # List Generator Functions

-Functions to create lists of values.

-## Other Functions

 Following is a list of the available methods for lists of data.
 SuperCollider array methods can also be used.
 See [SuperCollider Array Help](https://doc.sccode.org/Classes/Array.html)

 *The variable `r` can be used inside any list to add a rest.*